Bon Dimanche: supporting the agroecological transition of the dairy industry

 After several years of rapid conversion to organic farming, the supply of organic dairy products has recently caught up with demand, and the industry is now looking for new outlets to continue its transition.

-By 2021, over 30% of organic milk has been downgraded to the conventional market, leading to a sharp drop in prices that is jeopardizing the efforts and projects of many producers...
+In 2021, over 30% of organic milk was downgraded to the conventional market, leading to a sharp drop in prices that is jeopardizing the efforts and projects of many producers...

-The mission guiding the two founders therefore revolves around the implementation of new business models that truly create value in the eyes of consumers, enabling dairy farmers committed to the agro-ecological transition to extract a fair price from their production.
+The mission guiding the two founders therefore revolves around the implementation of new business models that truly create value in the eyes of consumers, allowing any dairy farmer committed to the agro-ecological transition to extract a fair price from their production.

 Deploy a sustainable and resilient business model: 100% organic, local and fair trade.